mr-prud/piban/README.md

 ### Broker part

-For trigger arduino, i use a Raspberry pi 1, it's the gateway between home assistant and the arduino, via mqtt.
+For trigger arduino via mqtt, a Raspberry pi 1 is used.